 - Position the empty side of skillet over burner.

 - In empty side of skillet, dry-saute ingredients (enhanced by dry cooking), stirring with spatula as needed, to prevent over-browning.
-(For spiralized zucchini or chiffonaded cabbage, do not cook with liquid or salt to prevent over-softening and maintain adente texture, just until no longer looks raw).

 - With spatula, push dry-sauted ingredients to own section of skillet (or mix with braised ingredients, if preferred).